ModelW/toast-ts/doc/source/installation.md

   }
 )
 ```
-When you have added it to this configuration, you are ready to use it.
+Once configured, it's ready to use.